ecotaxa/ecotaxa_back/DEV_INSTALL.md

 For more complex operations, some python is needed, e.g. EcoTaxa front-end (https://github.com/ecotaxa/ecotaxa).

-PS: _The_ created login is in manage.py source code.
+PS: _The_ created Administrator login is in `manage.py` source code.